hapijs/jwt/API.md

 ```
 ## token

-In addition to creating an auth strategy, the `jwt` module can be used directly to run token based functions.
+In addition to creating an auth strategy, the `jwt` module can be used directly even if you aren't using hapi, to run token based functions.
 ```js
 // Load modules